 The Future of Digital Marketing

-Digital marketing is constantly evolving to adapt to the everchanging needs of customers and brands.
+You may need a crystal ball to predict the future of digital marketing as it is constantly evolving to adapt to the ever-changing needs of customers and brands.

-The trends, technologies and innovations of today will shape the digital marketing of tomorrow – and knowing what the next big trends are will help you stay ahead of the curve.
+Today’s trends, technologies, and innovations shape tomorrow’s digital marketing, and knowing the next big trends will help you stay ahead of the curve.

 We want to share with you the knowledge we’ve gained over our last 20 years in business.
-So, in this article, the SQ Digital experts are taking a closer look at what the future holds for each discipline, from SEO to social media, and everything in-between.
+In this article, the SQ Digital experts take a closer look at what the future holds for each digital marketing discipline, including SEO, Content, PPC and social media.

-Content marketing will continue to be just as important as it is now.
-The tools used to create, publish and share content, on the other hand, are always changing.
+Content marketing will continue to be essential for promoting your business online.
+The tools and format used to create, publish and share content, on the other hand, are likely to change.

-While video marketing may not be the NEXT big trend, as it’s been on the radar of every content marketing professional for years, it will play a crucial role in digital marketing:
+Video marketing has been on the radar of every content marketing professional for years, so it is not likely to be the NEXT big trend, but it will still play a crucial role in digital marketing:

-Currently, 81% of businesses are using video as a marketing tool, according to Invespcro, Conversion Rate Optimisation Experts.
+- 81% of businesses currently use video as a marketing tool – according to Invespcro, Conversion Rate Optimisation Experts.

-Video is a versatile form of content too.
-Not only is it easy to share, but it’s also a great option for companies that are looking to entertain, educate and engage their audience.
+A video is a versatile form of content and easy to share.
+It’s also a great option for companies looking to entertain, educate and engage their audience.

 “It’s now becoming necessary that marketing strategies look at incorporating interactive content in their wider content marketing plans.
 It is the best way to increase visitors to your website and encourage engagement – especially when posted on social media.

-Watching a video is easier than consuming paragraphs of text and therefore a lot more convenient – especially for those using mobiles or tablets.”
+Watching a video is easier than digesting paragraphs of text and therefore a lot more convenient – especially for those using mobiles or tablets.”

 It’s crucial to build and foster relationships with industry experts, and we can help our clients achieve that through digital PR.
-With digital PR we can:
+With digital PR and outreach, you can:

 - Boost your brand awareness and exposure